 Artifical Tears – Lubrication.
 Although we aim to reduce the amount of drops/ointment you may need, it is often difficult to totally stop the need for artificial tears.
 If your eyes are dry, they will get irritated.
 This will lead to inflammation and osmolarity changes, which will cause your eyes to get drier.
 These elements are the basics, key and need to be on going.
 Try to get them into your routine, like brushing your teeth.

 If there is blepharitis, one of our team will clean the lids.
-The cleaning products recommended will be dependant on type of blepharitis present.
-Demodex blepharitis is commonly associated with dry eye (and rosacea), with the only available treatment being Terpinen-4-ol, which is found in Tea tree oil.
-Demodex mites have a 60 day cycle.
+The cleaning products recommended will be dependent on the type of blepharitis present.
+Demodex blepharitis is commonly associated with dry eye (and rosacea), with the only available treatment being Terpinen-4-ol, which is found in Tea Tree oil.
+More recently IPL treatment has been shown to be effectice against demodex mites.
+Demodex mites have a life cycle of 4 week.

 Anterior Blepharitis – this can be managed with regular lid hygiene modalities, such as wipes, foams or gels.
 Once or twice a day cleansing will be required.